Refine your search for walks in Heuvelland

 The British memorial in Ploegsteert and the countryside around Neuve Église

 Start and finish at the car park in front of the British memorial in Ploegsteert.
-You can also start from the main square in Ploegsteert.
+It is also possible to start from the main square in Ploegsteert.
 The route crosses a field, so check the weather before setting off.
 Some paths are quite muddy in winter.

 The Christmas Truce Memorial and Rosenberg from Ploegsteert

-Start and finish at the car park in front of the British memorial in Ploegsteert via the historic site of the Christmas Truce memorial and Rosenberg.
+Departure and arrival at the car park in front of the British memorial in Ploegsteert via the historic site of the Christmas Truce memorial and the Rosenberg.
 Pass by Wallonia's only hop farm, called Forrest Farm.

 The Mont Rouge and the Douve valley circular starting from Loker